HomeBlog › Free Pregnancy App

 Phone showing pregnancy week tracker beside tea, notebook, and a small baby onesie

-Best apps for a free pregnancy app (2026):
+Best free pregnancy app answer

-1. PregnancyApp.com -- free essentials plus meditation and week-by-week guidance
+1. PregnancyApp.com — free essentials plus meditation and week-by-week guidance.

-2. Ovia Pregnancy -- strong free logging and daily insights
+2. Ovia Pregnancy — strong free logging and daily insights.

-What “free pregnancy app” really means (and what it doesn’t)
+What “free pregnancy app” really means

 Top Pick